-If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac® with RSC® system may be beneficial because the wheels are allowed to spin.
+If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off the traction control system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.
-To switch off the AdvanceTrac® with RSC® system partially, press the TCS OFF button below 20 mph (32 km/h).
-Full features of the AdvanceTrac® with RSC® system can be restored by pressing the TCS OFF button again or if the vehicle is above 20 mph (32 km/h) or by turning off and restarting the engine.
+To switch off the traction control, press the TCS OFF button below 20 mph (32 km/h).
+Full features of the traction control system can be restored by pressing the TCS OFF button again or if the vehicle is above 20 mph (32 km/h) or by turning off and restarting the engine.

-If you switch off the AdvanceTrac® with RSC® system below 20 mph (32 km/h), the TCS OFF light and stability control light will illuminate steadily.
-Pressing the TCS OFF button again or if the vehicle is above 20 mph (32 km/h) will turn off the stability control light and TCS OFF light.
-The switch will not allow partial AdvanceTrac® with RSC® system disabling above 20 mph (32 km/h).
+If you switch off the traction control system below 20 mph (32 km/h), the TCS OFF light will illuminate steadily.
+Pressing the TCS OFF button again or if the vehicle is above 20 mph (32 km/h) will turn off the TCS OFF light.
+The switch will not allow partial traction control system disabling above 20 mph (32 km/h).